 Other cool things to do in Milan for you and your kids

 - Visit ‘Temple of Soccer’ San Siro Stadium, where F.C.
 Inter and A.C.
 Milan play their home matches.

 - Race enthousiasts can visit Autrodroma Nazionale Monza, home of the Italian Grand Prix (Gran Premio d’Italia)

 - A little outside of Milan you’ll find Parco della Preistoria di Rivolta d’Adda, a prehistoric park with live size dinosaurs

-- For the 2016/2017 season Teatro alla Scala offers two operas and five concerts specifically for kids, as part of the project Great Performances for Children (Grandi Spettacoli per Piccoli).
+- Teatro alla Scala offers performances specifically for kids, as part of the project Great Performances for Children (Grandi Spettacoli per Piccoli).

 - If your kids are into art a visit to iconic Da Vinci’s Last Supper should be on the menu.
 It’s recommended that you book your tickets at least two months in advance.
 The convent in which is located isn’t built to accommodate crowds and only 20-25 people are allowed to enter at a time, in blocks of 15 minutes.
 Be sure to dress appropriately.

 City trip Milan with kids, yes or no?